Iran sticks to 'unworkable, inadequate' stances in nuclear talks: U.S.

 “But it would be hard to contemplate things like an extension without seeing significant progress on key issues and that is what we are going to be looking for here over the next few days,” the official said, also speaking on condition of anonymity.

-The first U.S. official criticized recent comments from senior Iranian officials, including Supreme Leader Ayatollah Ali Khamenei, who said this week Iran would need to significantly increase its uranium enrichment capacity.
+The first U.S. official criticised recent comments from senior Iranian officials, including Supreme Leader Ayatollah Ali Khamenei, who said this week Iran would need to significantly increase its uranium enrichment capacity.
+(Full Story)

-“The numbers we have seen ... go far beyond their current program and we have been clear that in order to get an agreement that their current program would have to be significantly reduced,” the official added.
+“The numbers we have seen ... go far beyond their current programme and we have been clear that in order to get an agreement that their current programme would have to be significantly reduced,” the official added.

 Khamenei suggested that Iran intended to dramatically increase the number of enrichment centrifuges it maintains from around 10,000 operational machines now to around 190,000.